proplot-dev/proplot/docs/why.rst

 by academics, engineers, and data scientists far and wide.
 However, matplotlib can be cumbersome or repetitive for users who...

-* ...make very complex figures with multiple subplots.
+* Make very complex figures with multiple subplots.
-* ...want to finely tune their figure annotations and aesthetics.
+* Want to finely tune their figure annotations and aesthetics.
-* ...need to make new figures nearly every day.
+* Need to make new figures nearly every day.

 ProPlot's core mission is to provide a smoother plotting experience for matplotlib's heaviest users.
 We accomplish this by *expanding upon*